-Disclaimer- All links on this website are provided for informational purposes only and nothing herein should be construed to suggest endorsement or sponsorship of the bail service provided on this website by any governmental agency.
-The information contained in this website is for
+Disclaimer- All links on this Website are provided for informational purposes only and nothing herein should be construed to suggest endorsement or sponsorship of the bail service provided on this Website by any governmental agency.
+The information contained in this Website is

 The distinction between whether theft is a misdemeanor or a felony is dependent on the value of the cash or property stolen.
 Many states